-If you currently eat more than 90g (cooked weight) of red and processed meat a day, the Department of Health advises that you cut down to 70g, which is the average daily consumption in the UK.
+If you currently eat more than 90g (cooked weight) of red or processed meat a day, the Department of Health and Social Care advises that you cut down to 70g.

-Ninety grams is equivalent to around three thinly cut slices of beef, lamb or pork, where each slice is about the size of half a piece of sliced bread.
-A cooked breakfast containing two typical British sausages and two rashers of bacon is equivalent to 130g.
+90g is equivalent to around 3 thinly cut slices of beef, lamb or pork, where each slice is about the size of half a piece of sliced bread.
+A cooked breakfast containing 2 typical British sausages and 2 rashers of bacon is equivalent to 130g.

-For more information, read Red meat and bowel cancer risk.
+For more information, read Red meat and the risk of bowel cancer.